-NAMUR NE 43
+NAMUR NE 107

-Standardization of the signal level for the breakdown information of digital transmitters with analog output signal.

-Software of field devices and signal-processing devices with digital electronics

-The application of the pressure equipment directive to process control devices

-Specifications for integrating fieldbus devices in engineering tools for field devices

-Self-monitoring and diagnosis of field devices

-Requirements for field devices for standard applications

-Coriolis mass meter

-ETSI EN 300 328

-Guidelines for 2.4 GHz radio components.

-■ EN 301489

-Electromagnetic compatibility and radio spectrum matters (ERM).

-16.13 Application packages

-Many different application packages are available to enhance the functionality of the device.
+NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications NAMUR NE 132 Coriolis mass meter ETSI EN 300 328 Guidelines for 2.4 GHz radio components.
+EN 301489 Electromagnetic compatibility and radio spectrum matters (ERM).
+16.13 Application packages Many different application packages are available to enhance the functionality of the device.
 Such packages might be needed to address safety aspects or specific application requirements.
 The application packages can be ordered with the device or subsequently from Endress+Hauser.
 Detailed information on the order code in question is available from your local Endress+Hauser sales center or on the product page of the Endress+Hauser website: www.endress.com.

-Detailed information on the application packages: Special Documentation $\rightarrow \blacksquare 150$

-Heartbeat Technology

-Order code for "Application package", option EB "Heartbeat Verification + Monitoring"

-Heartbeat Verification

-Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".

-- Functional testing in the installed state without interrupting the process. - Traceable verification results on request, including a report. - Simple testing process via local operation or other operating interfaces. - Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications. - Extension of calibration intervals according to operator's risk assessment.
+Detailed information on the application packages: Special Documentation $\rightarrow \square 154$ Heartbeat Technology Order code for "Application package", option EB "Heartbeat Verification + Monitoring" Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
+Functional testing in the installed state without interrupting the process.
+Traceable verification results on request, including a report.
+Simple testing process via local operation or other operating interfaces.
+Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.
+Extension of calibration intervals according to operator's risk assessment.
+Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
+These data enable the operator to: Draw conclusions - using these data and other information - about the impact process influences (e.g. corrosion, abrasion, buildup etc.) have on the measuring performance over time.
+Schedule servicing in time.
+Monitor the process or product quality, e.g. gas pockets .

-Heartbeat Monitoring

-Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
-These data enable the operator to:

-- Draw conclusions using these data and other information about the impact process influences (e.g. corrosion, abrasion, buildup etc.) have on the measuring performance over time. - Schedule servicing in time. - Monitor the process or product quality, e.g. gas pockets .

 For detailed information, see the Special Documentation for the device.

-Concentration measurement

-Order code for "Application package", option ED "Concentration"

-Calculation and outputting of fluid concentrations.

-The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package:

-- Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol - Common or user-defined units (Brix, Plato, mass, volume, mol/l etc.) for standard applications. - Concentration calculation from user-defined tables.
+Concentration Order code for "Application package", option ED "Concentration" measurement Calculation and outputting of fluid concentrations.
+The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.).
+Common or user-defined units (°Brix, °Plato, % mass, % volume, mol/l etc.) for standard applications.
+Concentration calculation from user-defined tables.